 It thrives in UK gardens but people are often unsure how to use it.
 As well as this sauce, mint is great as a tea or in any recipe that includes parsley or coriander – just add some chopped mint, too.
 Discover more mint recipes here.

 Here are some alternative ideas on how to use this mint sauce:

 • Turn this sauce into a dressing by whisking 2 tbsp of extra-virgin olive oil into it and tossing with crunchy green vegetables, such as lettuce and cucumber.

 • Try brushing some of the mint sauce onto lamb cutlets before grilling, then toss in a little more when the meat is resting.

 • Whisk a few tablespoons of the mint sauce into plain yogurt for a great chicken kebab marinade.

 Aubergines are good at soaking up flavours – you’ll find that after they’ve simmered in all of the spices they’ll be bursting with flavour, especially after giving them a good char at the beginning.
 Taste a bit before serving – you want them to be meltingly soft.
 Take your pick from our aubergine recipes.

-Also known as zucchini, courgettes are an extremely versatile vegetable.
+Also known as zucchini, courgettes are from the same family as cucumbers, squashes and melons and are an extremely versatile vegetable.
 They work well with diverse cuisines and flavours – eaten raw thinly sliced in salads, fried until crisp, or gently simmered in a soup or stew until tender.
+Look out for smooth, unblemished skin when buying.
 Find more of our courgette recipes here.